Everything You Need to Know About Emotional Branding

 We could not help by including Apple in our list because keynotes done by Steve Jobs are the most representative examples of emotional branding.
 His introduction of the iPhone 1 in the MacWorld keynote in 2007 still rings emotions in our hearts.

-Apple is the perfect example of a company that has been capitalizing on emotional branding and marketing for decades.
+Apple is the perfect example of a company that has been capitalizing on marketing for decades.
 The team utilizes emotions to connect with consumers and build strong brand loyalty over time.
 They play on human’s desire to become part of a lifestyle movement and technology revolution and meet the needs of creating a comfortable environment to exist.

 Steve Jobs exemplified this brilliantly and set a precedent for these events providing the company with a solid foundation to maximize this approach.